Linville Falls Plunge Basin Trail

 The hike departs from the Linville Falls visitor center, located off the Blue Ridge Parkway at MP 316 (view maps and driving directions), hanging a left in front of the visitor center.
 The trail splits almost immediately at a signed junction: the Dugger Falls Trail veers left, and the Plunge Basin Overlook and Gorge Floor Trail turns right.
 The hike follows signs to the overlook, trailing eastbound through a forest filled with leathery-leafed rhododendron.

 The hike arcs sharply southbound at .2 mile, and reaches a trail intersection at a third of a mile.
 Here, the hike veers right, trekking through dense thickets of mountain laurel, the sound of falling water growing louder as it descends.
-The trail reaches the rocky Plunge Basin Overlook at .5 mile, catching views of the thundering, enormous waterfall from a rocky outcrop just above Linville Falls.
+The trail reaches a rocky overlook at .5 mile, catching views of the thundering, enormous waterfall from a rocky outcrop just above the falls.

 Leaving the overlook, the hike retraces back to the main trail, climbing steadily and then hanging a right to descend to the gorge floor.
-The trail begins a rocky descent at .7 miles, trailing between tall rock outcrops.
-A deep cave plunges downward on trail left, descending into dark, unseen depths.
+The trail begins a rocky descent at .7 miles, carving between tall rock outcrops.
+A deep cave plunges downward on the trail’s left, descending into dark, unseen depths.

 The trail descends steep wooden stairs before carving through a sharp switchback, now trailing to the southwest.
 The terrain is rocky, crusted in lichen and moss, and wide-trunked hemlock tower over the young, surrounding forest.
 The trail continues descending, trekking beside the towering, blocky walls of Linville Gorge.

 The trail continues descending, nearing the banks of the Linville River and reaching the gorge floor at 1 mile.
-Enormous boulders and rock outcrops line the river’s bed, offering a great place to relax and take in the natural beauty of Linville Gorge.
-Ahead, Linville Falls dives into the deep, clear Plunge Basin below, framed by the gorge’s sheer, steep walls.
+Enormous boulders and rock outcrops line the river’s bed, offering a perfect place to relax and take in the natural beauty of the gorge.
+Ahead, the massive waterfall dives into a deep, clear basin below, framed by the gorge’s sheer, steep walls.
 It’s a ruggedly beautiful and awe-inspiring scene.